oschrenk/notes/opencl.md

 - `buffer` refers to a valid buffer object.
 - If `blocking_write` is `CL_TRUE`, the OpenCL implementation copies the data referred to by `ptr` and enqueues the write operation in the command-queue.
 The memory pointed to by ptr can be reused by the application after the clEnqueueWriteBuffer call returns.
 If `blocking_write` is `CL_FALSE`, the OpenCL implementation will use `ptr` to perform a non-blocking write.
 As the write is non-blocking the implementation can return immediately.
 The memory pointed to by `ptr` cannot be reused by the application after the call returns.
 - `offset` is the offset in bytes in the buffer object to write to.
-- `cb` is the size in bytes of data being read or written.
+- `cb` is the size in bytes of data being written.
 - `ptr` is the pointer to buffer in host memory
 - `event_wait_list` and `num_events_in_wait_list` specify events that need to complete before this particular command can be executed.
 For more information please look into the spec.